 A geologic formation is a series of consolidated or unconsolidated strata that have comparable lithologies that are distinctive enough to be mapped separately from other formations.
 An aquifer is a geologic formation, or a part of a formation, that can readily store and transmit groundwater.
 The major geologic formations containing the water-bearing aquifers in the Basins include, from deepest and oldest to shallowest and youngest, the Pico Formation, the San Pedro Formation, the Lakewood Formation, the Older Dune Sand Formation, and the Recent Series (which contains the Active Dune Sand and Alluvium Formations) (CDWR, 1961).
 Figure 6-4 depicts the stratigraphic order of these formations and the named aquifers within them.
 Figure 6-5 is a map showing the general geology and location of geologic cross sections prepared across the Central Basin and West Coast Basin by CDWR (1961) that show the various aquifers traversing across the coastal plain.
-Figure 6-6 represents east-west trending cross section lines C-C" and E-E" from CDWR (1961) and Figure 6-7 represents north-south trending cross section lines J-J" and M-M".
+Figure 6-6 represents east-west trending cross section lines J-J" and M-M".
 The reader is referred to CDWR (1961) to view the other cross sections.
 A description of the pertinent formations follows, from the deepest to the shallowest, as they were originally deposited.